gruis/simulacre.org.old/posts/2012-01-29-pry-remote-em.md

 }
 ```

+    $ ruby test/auto-demo.rb
+    [pry-remote-em] listening for connections on pryem://localhost:6462/
+    [pry-remote-em] listening for connections on pryem://localhost:6463/
+    [pry-remote-em] listening for connections on pryem://localhost:6464/
+    [pry-remote-em] listening for connections on pryem://localhost:6465/
+    [pry-remote-em] listening for connections on pryem://localhost:6466/

 ```shell
 $ pry-remote-em
 [pry-remote-em] client connected to pryem://127.0.0.1:6462/ [pry-remote-em] remote is PryRemoteEm 0.4.0 pryem
 [1] pry("pretty_print")>

 $ pry-remote-em  pryem://127.0.0.1:6463/
 [pry-remote-em] client connected to pryem://127.0.0.1:6463/ [pry-remote-em] remote is PryRemoteEm 0.4.0 pryem
 [1] pry("pack")>

 $ pry-remote-em  pryem://127.0.0.1:6464/
 [pry-remote-em] client connected to pryem://127.0.0.1:6464/ [pry-remote-em] remote is PryRemoteEm 0.4.0 pryem
 [1] pry("to_json")>

 $ pry-remote-em  pryem://127.0.0.1:6465/
 [pry-remote-em] client connected to pryem://127.0.0.1:6465/ [pry-remote-em] remote is PryRemoteEm 0.4.0 pryem
 [1] pry("to_json")>

 $ pry-remote-em  pryem://127.0.0.1:6466/
 [pry-remote-em] client connected to pryem://127.0.0.1:6466/